-Last Updated on December 17, 2020 by Natalia Bickell
+Last Updated on December 2, 2021 by Sasko Manev

 If you run a business online, you need to start using email marketing.
 Sending your customer’s personalized emails can really boost your business – whether you’re drawing in new subscribers to your mailing list, or tempting previous customers to come back again, you can use email to achieve these goals and more.

 There are so many competing email marketing services to choose from.
 They vary in price and features – so it can be tricky to know which one to choose.
 With our Drip review, we’ll be looking at this interesting and powerful email marketing platform.
 We’ll have an in-depth look at its features, testing how each section works.

 There are so many things you can do with email marketing.
 Here are a few of the possibilities: